Top 3 Exercises for Degenerative Back Pain & Sciatica (Stenosis, DJD and DDD)

 This includes things like degenerative disc disease (DDD), degenerative joint disease (DJD) and other terms like “stenosis” that you might read on an x-ray or MRI report.

-The treatment approach for this type of pain is rather simple: decompress the spine as much as possible.
+The treatment approach for this type of pain is rather simple: decompress the spine as much as possible to relieve pressure on the discs, the joints and the nerve roots.

-And while there are various ways to decompress the spine with exercises, stretches and hands-on techniques, I want to share 3 simple stretches that are easy to perform and should really help.
+And while there are various ways to decompress the spine with exercises, stretches and hands-on techniques, in today’s post I want to share 3 simple stretches that are easy to perform at home and should help relieve lower back pain and sciatica.

 The 3 stretches include: